HMS Implacable (R86): Post-war

 Implacable spent February and March 1950 training in the Western Mediterranean and Captain H. W. Briggs assumed command on 1 April.
 She resumed flight training in the Irish Sea and off the western coast of Scotland until she made a port visit to Copenhagen in mid-July.
-King Frederick IX of Denmark inspected the ship on 18 July and Admiral Vian transferred his flag to Vanguard on 11 September.
+King Frederik IX of Denmark inspected the ship on 18 July and Admiral Vian transferred his flag to Vanguard on 11 September.
 Two days later she was placed in reserve and slowly converted into a training ship by the addition of extra accommodation and classrooms.
 During this time she was considered for a major reconstruction that would combine her two hangars into a single hangar with a height of 17 ft 6 in and allow her to operate 30000 lb aircraft.
 In addition her armament would be modernised and the fuel supply for her aircraft would be more than doubled.
 A similar reconstruction was then in progress for Victorious, but it proved to be much more expensive than planned and also took more time than had been estimated.
 Short of both time and money for the project, the Admiralty cancelled the modernisation in June 1952.

 Implacable was recommissioned on 16 January 1952 as the flagship of the Home Fleet Training Squadron.
 On 13 February she arrived at Dover to serve as the port's guard ship before and after the state funeral of King George VI, to salute royalty and heads of state arriving by sea.
 After its conclusion, the ship sailed for the western Mediterranean to rendezvous with her sister for exercises.
 In June the two sisters represented a fast troop convoy being attacked by aircraft during an air defence exercise.
 They visited Copenhagen in the next month before returning home.
 Implacable sailed for Gibraltar on 25 September and made a port visit to Lisbon, Portugal, before returning to Devonport for a refit.
 On 16 November she had an oil fire in her galley that damaged her electrical wiring badly enough to require extending her refit to 20 January 1953.
 She spent most of February and March in the western Mediterranean together with her sister, participating in exercises before sailing to Southampton for a brief refit.